philippelt/netatmo-api-python/usage.md

 Requires :
 - an authorization object (ClientAuth instance)
-- home_id which can be found in https://dev.netatmo.com/apidocumentation/control by using "GET homesdata"
+- home_id which can be found in https://dev.netatmo.com/apidocumentation/control by using "class homedata"

 Return : a homeStatus object.
 This object contains most administration properties of Home+ Control devices such as Smarther thermostat, Socket, Cable Output, Centralized fan, Micromodules, ...